 Use Physical Tricks to Avoid Skim Reading

-Even when you mean to be focussed and attentive, your brain will find ways to skim over parts of what you’ve written.
-It’s a fundamental part of how we read that we learn to skim over things we already know or patterns in the text that we recognise.
+Even when you mean to be focused and attentive, your brain will find ways to skim over parts of what you’ve written.
+It’s a fundamental part of how we read that we learn to skim over things we already know or patterns in the text that we recognize.
 It makes you quicker as a reader, but as an editor it’s problematic.

 To reduce the risk of missing something this way, use physical restrictions to focus on the words one at a time.
 Place a sheet of paper over the page that you’re reading, covering all the lines after the one you’re working on – that way your brain can’t skip far ahead.
 Try placing the tip of a pen on each word as you read it, so that you won’t miss one and are really focused on the details.